 Legal support started some 25 years ago when the Alabama Law Institute (ALI) began providing lawyers to assist the Senate Judiciary Committee.
-Now each House committee has the services of an attorney appointed through the Alabama Law Institute, as do the House Majority and Minority Leaders.
-Except for Judiciary, no Senate committees have attorneys assigned.
-Assistance is said to be available as needed and as schedules permit for Senate committees, party caucuses and the black caucuses.
+Now each House Committee has the services of a lawyer appointed through the Alabama Law Institute, as do the House Majority and Minority Leaders.
+Except for Judiciary, no Senate committees have lawyers assigned.
+Assistance is said to be available as needed and as schedules permit for Senate committees, party caucuses and black caucus.

 Reports on the adequacy of legal help vary in Senate interviews.
 No appreciable gap between the two houses appears in survey responses, except that the timeliness of help received stronger affirmation from House members.
-Several senators believe the Senate should move toward the House system.
-The imbalance in Senate committee workloads described under The Committee System was said to need correction before such a move.

-The three committees said to handle 75% of all bills have support, an attorney, in the case of Judiciary, and the LFO, in the case of the two budget committees.
+Several senators believe they should move toward the House system.
+The imbalance in Senate committee workloads described in BP: The Committee System was said to need correction before such a move.
+The three committees said to handle 75% of all bills have a lawyer, in the case of Judiciary, and support from the LFO, in the case of the two budget committees.

-In the ALI arrangement, the experts are qualified.
-ALI's web highly site (http://ali.state.al.us) states: "The purpose of the Institute is to clarify and simplify the laws of Alabama, to revise laws that are out-of-date and to fill in gaps in the law where there exists legal confusion."
+In the ALI arrangement, the experts are highly qualified.
+ALI's web site (http://ali.state.al.us) states: "The purpose of the Institute is to clarify and simplify the laws of Alabama, to revise laws that are out-of-date and to fill in gaps in the law where there exists legal confusion."
 Their expertise provides some guarantee of objectivity.
-Furthermore, the service is centralized in the sense that it is funded by an appropriation from the legislative budget specified for that purpose, at a set rate of roughly \$2,500 per attorney.
-In the Senate at present, a committee chair may use committee funds to hire one or more attorneys outside of the ALI system.
+Furthermore, the service is centralized in the sense that it is funded by an appropriation from the legislative budget specified for that purpose, at a set rate of roughly \$2,500 per lawyer.
+In the Senate at present, a committee chair may use committee funds to hire one or more lawyers outside of the ALI system.

 The ALI attorney assigned to a committee prepares summaries of the bills assigned to that committee in the form of a short summary of the whole and a brief account of the provisions of each section.
-Without the formulaic language and length of the full bills, these analyses can promote clarity and efficient In addition to the summaries, the attorney answers questions about the relation of a proposed bill to current Code and also about how the proposed bill would affect case law.
-The attorney answers other questions that arise at committee meetings and might be asked to correct language or write amendments. opinions are given and no questions are answered that would put the attorney in the position of making policy decisions.
-Given the decline in the number of attorneys in the legislature since 1970 (reported by one veteran), increased legal assistance seems needed
+Without the formulaic language and length of the full bills, these analyses can promote clarity and efficient study.
+In addition to the summaries, the attorney answers questions about the relation of a proposed bill to current Code and also how the proposed bill would affect case law.
+The attorney answers other questions that arise at committee meetings and might be asked to correct language or write amendments.
+No opinions are given and no questions are answered that would put the attorney in the position of making policy decisions.
+Given the decline in the number of attorneys in the Legislature beginning in the 1970s (from interview), legal assistance is more needed now than before.